sotopia-lab/awesome-social-agents/pages/contribution.md

 # Contribution

 Hi everyone!
 Thanks for the help!!
 Your expertise is invaluable to the community 💡.
 Here are some steps to contribute to the repository:

 ### Installation

-After cloning this repo, we can start install the environment.
+After cloning this repo, we can start the installation.
 This repo supports Python 3.9 and above.
 In one line, to use a virtual environment, e.g. with anaconda3:

 `conda create -n awesome-social-agents python=3.9; conda activate awesome-social-agents; python -m install requirements.txt`

 For developing the website,

 ```
 curl -fsSL https://bun.sh/install | bash # install bun